Cricket (video game series)

-EA Cricket is a series of cricket video games published by EA Sports and designed for the Microsoft Windows, PlayStation and PlayStation 2 platforms.
-Until now, eight different games of the series have been released, between 1996 and 2007.
+EA Cricket is a series of cricket video games published by EA Sports from 1996 to 2007 for Microsoft Windows, PlayStation, and PlayStation 2 platforms.

 Games

 Cricket 96

 Cricket 96 is a cricket game for the MS-DOS PCs that was released in 1995.
 The sequel to Super International Cricket on the SNES, it was developed by Beam Software and published by EA Sports.
 It was released as Ian Botham's International Cricket 96 in Europe.

 Despite featuring improved graphics, like its predecessors the game continued to forgo official team and player licensing, although many of the in-game players had recognizable real-life counterparts.

 Cricket 97

+Cricket 97 was released for PC in January 1997 in Australia, April 1997 in the United Kingdom, and May 9, 1997 throughout the rest of Europe.
+The game stars cricketer Michael Atherton while Richie Benaud and Ian Botham provided commentary.

 ICC Cricket World Cup England 99

 This game was developed by Creative Assembly and released only for the PC.
+It would be the first directly associated with the International Cricket Council.

 Cricket 2000

+Cricket 2000 was released for Windows and PlayStation in July 2000.
+It is based on the 1999 Cricket World Cup and was officially licensed by the International Cricket Council.
+Commentary is provided by Richie Benaud and David Gower.